-For the faceting process of the thesis chosen for this study, we used the technique of facet analysis, based on two processes: (a) analysis, which occurs from the identification of the relevant concepts; (b) classification of concepts in categories, in which each category represents a characteristic.
+For the faceting process of the thesis chosen for this study, we have used the technique of facet analyses, basing in two processes: (a) analysis, which occur from the identification of the relevant concepts; (b) classification of concepts in categories, in which each category represents a characteristic.
 It is important to point out that the process which refers to the synthesis, which occurs when each concept that belongs to these categories matches with another one in order to express a compound subject, has not been implemented in the present thesis.

-For the formation of categories, we used the normative principles of the field of ideas which are present in the work Simplified Model for Facet Analysis: Ranghanathan 101, compiled by Spiteri (1998), in which the author discussed and synthesized principles established previously on two research fronts: those initially presented by S. R. Ranganathan, and those presented afterwards by the Classification Research Group - CRG in London (1952).
+For the formation of categories, we have used the normative principles of the field of ideas which are present in the work Simplified Model for Facet Analysis: Ranghanathan 101, made up by Spiteri (1998), in which the author discusses and synthesizes principles established previously in two research fronts: those initially presented by S. R. Ranganathan, and those presented afterwards by the Classification Research Group - CRG in London (1952).

-In the field of ideas, several procedures occur: (1) the process of subject definition; (2) selection of characteristics which constitute the subject; (3) selection of a model for the mapping of information about the concepts; (4) grouping and division of these concepts according to their common and different characteristics; and, (5) organization and arrangement of groups and subgroups.
-The principles which rule these procedures have been used to ground the faceting process, aiming to guarantee the determination of the content of bordering bases in relation to subjects which interest the users, the appropriate selection of standards for subject categorization, and, finally, the organization of these categories into an appropriate sequence.
+In the field of ideas, several procedures occur: (1) process of subject definition; (2) selection of characteristics which constitute the subject; (3) selection of a model for the mapping of information about the concepts; (4) grouping and division of these concepts according to their common and different characteristics; (5) organization and arrangement of groups and subgroups.
+The principles which rule these procedures have been used to ground the faceted process, aiming to guarantee the determination of the content of bordering bases in relation to subjects which interest the users, the appropriate selection of standards for subject categorization, and, finally, the organization of these categories in appropriate sequence.

-FAT, Facet Analysis Theory, is a model with a deductive methodological nature, in which, in the first place, the domain/context is considered in order to, afterwards, select the representative terms of an area.
-Thus, it has mechanisms of representation for working at conceptual levels in the formation of categories, from which the concepts are sorted in order to form classes of concepts.
+FAT, Facet Analysis Theory, is a model with deductive methodological nature, in which is considered, firstly, the domain/context in order to, afterwards, select the representative terms of an area.
+Thus, it has mechanisms of representation to work in conceptual levels in the formation of categories, from which the concepts are sorted out to form classes of concepts.

 In the analysis of the faceting process of the thesis subject, we made a detailed mapping of the document for correct identification of its theme, and made the conceptual analysis to determine its basic and isolated subjects.
-For the indexing, we considered the text as a whole, having all the terms that constitute the document in the author's language, since they are considered relevant.
+For the indexation, we considered the text as a whole, having all the terms that constitute the document in the author's language, since they are considered relevant.
 Because it is a conceptual modeling, we have disregarded all the collective entities and names of authors mentioned in the thesis.
-In the process of analyzing the thesis terminology, we took into consideration the notion of category for analysis and classification of document subjects and for the organization of these subjects (isolated) in a conceptual structure.
-For the formation of subject (analysis), we used the Prolegomena to Library Classification (Ranganathan, 1967, Part P).
-For the formation of categories (synthesis), we used Spiteri's Simplified Model (1998).
+In the process of analysis of the thesis terminology, we took into consideration the notion of category for analysis and classification of document subjects, and for the organization of these subjects (isolated) in a conceptual structure.
+For the formation of subject (analysis), we have used Prolegomena to Library Classification (Ranganathan, 1967, Part P).
+For the formation of categories (synthesis), we have used the Spiteri's Simplified Model (1998).